Agent skill for refinement - invoke with $agent-refinement

 0%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This description is critically underspecified.
 It provides no concrete actions, no domain context, no trigger terms, and no guidance on when to use the skill.
-It reads more like a label than a functional description, making it nearly impossible for Claude to correctly select this skill from a pool of options.
+It reads more like a label than a functional description, making it nearly impossible for Claude to correctly select this skill from a pool of available options.

 Suggestions